seri/gettc/README.md

 # Known issues

+- If you encounter a "too many requests" error, consider changing to a new account in `~/.gettc/config.yml`.

 - I remember having encountered a problem where gettc failed to download the system tests while it is in fact possible to get the system tests.
 However, I forgot the problem ID.
 If you meet such problems, please file an issue so I can fix this.

 - There are a few problems that allow multiple answers (such as [CorruptedMessage](http://community.topcoder.com/stat?c=problem_statement&pm=13748&rd=16416)).
 Gettc cannot deal with this because it can only extract the single answer that